-As I prepared my vegetables I thought about what I had eaten over the 10 days I had been away and mainly eating out.
+As I prepared my vegetables I thought about what I had eaten over the 10 days I had been away.
+I was eating out alot.
 I realized that my diet was not as diverse as I am used to.

 So I felt pretty grateful to be back cooking from the garden, and preparing baby turnips and turnip greens, as their mild pungency and bitterness is a welcome bit of diversity.

-For another turnip recipe, try Braised Baby Turnips and Greens with Turmeric, Garlic, and Lime Juice
+Braised Baby Turnips And Greens With Turmeric, Garlic And Lime Juice

 A Note On My Chewy Pasta Garnishes